The policy and reports hub is home to our policy position statements, consultation responses and campaign reports.

 We believe that being blind or partially sighted shouldn't mean giving up the right to being able to independently get around.
 A well placed road crossing, a clear pavement or provision of accessible bus information could stop a town centre becoming a no-go area.

 We want to see a care system that meets blind and partially sighted people’s needs.
-A big part of this is our rehabilitation campaign.
-We believe that blind and partially sighted people should have access to rehabilitation services at whatever stage of their life they require support.
+A big part of this is our vision rehabilitation campaign.
+We believe that blind and partially sighted people should have access to vision rehabilitation services at whatever stage of their life they require support.

 Vision loss has a significant impact on a person's quality of life.
 However, half of all sight loss is avoidable through early diagnosis and access to treatment.
 We want to end this injustice and end all avoidable sight loss by 2020.